Why do users need to clone RAID

 How to clone RAID array with EaseUS RAID cloning software

 Raid cloning software - EaseUS Todo Backup, supports file-by-file and sector-by-sector disk cloning.
 Both its Windows application and WinPE bootable disk support the RAID array.
 It is the easiest way to clone Raid drives.
 You need to select the source disk and then choose the target disk.
 If you need step-by-step instructions about how to clone RAID array with this program, try the following steps.

 Step 1.
-Launch EaseUS Todo Backup and click "Clone".
+Launch EaseUS Todo Backup, and click "Clone" under the "Tools" catalog.

 Step 4.
-Click "NEXT" to execute the raid disk clone.
+Click "Proceed" to execute the raid disk clone.

 Generally, every software supports hardware RAID array under Windows, but little of them support RAID array with the bootable disk, so if you need to restore or clone by bootable disk, these products are useless.
 Fortunately, EaseUS Todo Backup provides WinPE bootable disk, with which you can backup/restore or clone RAID array easily without entering Windows.

 How to clone RAID dive FAQs

 Here are a few questions related to the RAID clone.
 If you also have any of these problems, you can find the methods here.

 Can I clone a RAID 1 drive?
 Or can I clone a RAID 0 drive?